Everyone likes soft fabric, whether it’s sheets or clothes. As such, fabric softeners are a key part of the washing process in many homes.

 Fragrances aside, this is still a very good fabric softener.
 Your clothes will be noticeably softer and more comfortable and should remain like that for a long while, even when worn.

 4. Ecoleaf Fabric Conditioner

-If you’re concerned about the environment as well as the softness of your clothes, Ecoleaf are a great choice.
+If you’re concerned about the environment as well as the softness of your clothes, Ecoleaf is a great choice.
 This fabric conditioner is derived from plant extracts and comes in fully recyclable packaging.
 In fact, their product is approved by the BUAV and the Vegan Society.
 The conditioner has a soft floral fragrance which isn’t too overpowering.
 Another perk of this fabric conditioner is that it’s very cost-effective.

 According to the manufacturer, 30ml of this liquid is enough for a medium wash.
-That means the 5L container is enough for over 160 washes.
+That means a 5L container is enough for over 160 washes.
 So, if this conditioner works well for you, it’s a great investment.

 5. Comfort Pure Fabric Conditioner

 This is the second Comfort product on this list.
-They produce extremely high quality fabric softeners.
+They produce extremely high-quality fabric softeners.
 Their Comfort Pure fabric conditioner is designed for people with sensitive skin, such as babies.
 In fact, it’s recognised by the British Skin Foundation for being suitable for sensitive skin.
 It’s highly suitable for many people who typically suffer allergic reactions to fabric softeners.

 The fragrance of this product isn’t as potent as Comfort’s other products, but it still delivers a light fresh scent.
 Obviously, they cut back the perfumes to make the product easier on sensitive skin, but it still does a good job of leaving your clothes smelling fresh.